blakete/pi-hat-ca/README.md

 # pi-hat-ca

-Conway's Game of Life on a Raspberry Pi Sense HAT LED matrix — toroidal grid, auto-reseeding, joystick controls, installable as a systemd service.
+Conway's Game of Life on a Raspberry Pi Sense HAT LED matrix with toroidal grid, auto-reseeding, joystick controls, installable as a systemd service.

 ![Sense HAT running the Game of Life](images/example.jpg)